brootaylor/brootaylor-v2/src/_content/pages/about.md

 If you have any issues, questions or spot any spelling mistakes(!), I'd appreciate it if you could let me know by submitting a [GitHub issue](https://github.com/brootaylor/brootaylor-v2/issues), or by [emailing me directly](/contact).

-I've also written about my decision to [redesign & develop my website in the open](/writing/2020-02-22/redesigning-in-the-open) which has both been fun and scary.
+I've also written about my decision to [redesign & develop my website in the open](/writing/2022-02-22/redesigning-in-the-open) which has both been fun and scary.
 Not least because I'm a bit of a perfectionist and doing it this way has helped wean me off the need to have things completely polished before showing them.

 More information about the technology used to make this website is available in this [<code>humans.txt</code> file](https://brootaylor.com/humans.txt).

+<abbr title="By the way.">*BTW*</abbr>, there's no tracking happening on this site. 👀

 ---